 Reporting an Allegation of Code of Conduct Violation

-If you witness or experience prohibited behavior, SVP provides several ways that you can submit a report.
-Allegations of misconduct must be submitted in writing (see “What to include in a report”) via one of the following:
+If you witness or experience prohibited behavior, you can submit a report.
+Allegations of misconduct must be submitted in writing (see “What to include in a report”).

-1. Anonymous or non-anonymous reports may be submitted through the NAVEX Platform accessible here.
+Reports may be submitted through the NAVEX platform accessible here.
+Anonymous reports will not be accepted.

 What to Include in an Allegation Report:

-3. If there is a victim (and if this is not an anonymous report by the victim), then include the name of the victim(s) and affiliation when possible.
+- If there is a victim, then include the name of the victim(s) and affiliation when possible.

 Allegations may be returned if they do not contain the above information.